Nitya-NP/RockPaperScissorsGame/README.md

 ---

 How to Run
-Option 1: Run the EXE
-1. Go to the `bin/Debug/` (or `bin/Release/`) folder.
+- Go to the bin/Debug/folder.
-2. Double-click `Rock Paper Scissors.exe` to start the game.
+- Double-click Rock Paper Scissors.exe to start the game.
+(Windows only)
-   *(Windows only)*
-Option 2: Run from Source
-1. Download or clone this repository.
-2. Open `Rock Paper Scissors.sln` in Visual Studio.
-3. Press Start (or F5) to build and run.

 ---